ozturkgizem/ozturkgizem/README.md

-### Hi there 💚
+### Hi there, I'm Gizem 💚

-I'm Gizem.
 I really enjoy doing AI related projects and work as a business analysist in a bank.
 I see life as a learning path and I feel like a explorer.
 So there is a lot to learn and there is lots of path to walk too.

 ✿ You can check out my [LinkedIn](https://www.linkedin.com/in/ozturkgizem/) if you want and please feel free to contact me.
 Nice to meet you! ✿